The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

-Mean wages at firms affiliated with UERJ alumni were 0.44 log points higher than those at other firms in our sample (Appendix Table \ref{tab:alumni_ols}), suggesting that affirmative action enrollees benefited from increased access to these firms.\footnote{\enskip Appendix Table \ref{tab:firms_top10} provides examples of alumni firms.
-Firms with the most UERJ alumni were large public entities like Rio de Janeiro City Hall and the State Secretary of Education.
-Firms with the highest alumni concentration include financial organizations like Accenture and the Brazilian Development Bank, as well as branches of the multinational petroleum company Petrobras.} Consistent with this, we find that attending UERJ increased the mean wage at affirmative action compliers' early-career firms by 0.11 log points (last row of Panel A, column F), which is only slightly smaller than the magnitude of their early-career earnings gain (0.13 log points).
-Notably, UERJ enrollment \emph{reduced} the average wage at post-AA general applicants firms' by 0.10 log points (column D), consistent with the negative earnings effects for these applicants in Table \ref{tab:rd_returns}.
+Mean wages at firms affiliated with UERJ alumni were 0.44 log points higher than those at other firms in our sample (Appendix Table A12), suggesting that affirmative action enrollees benefited from increased access to these firms.\footnote{\enskip Appendix Table A9 provides examples of alumni firms.
+Firms with the highest alumni concentration include financial organizations like Accenture and the Brazilian Development Bank, as well as branches of the multinational petroleum company Petrobras.} Consistent with this, attending UERJ increased the mean wage at affirmative action compliers' early-career firms by 0.11 log points (last row of Panel A, column F), which is similar in magnitude to the individual-level wage coefficient (0.13 log points).
+Notably, UERJ enrollment \emph{reduced} the average wage at post-AA general applicants firms' by 0.10 log points (column D), consistent with their negative earnings effects in Table \ref{tab:rd_returns}.

-Yet Panel B of Table \ref{tab:rd_job} shows that the benefits of accessing UERJ's alumni network decreased as individuals' careers progressed.
-This panel shows RD estimates for the same alumni firm outcomes as in Panel A, but we measure employment 10--13 years after UERJ application.
-For all outcomes and all applicant groups, the effects of UERJ enrollment are smaller in this later period, and many are not statistically different from zero.
-This suggests that alumni networks are most important for initial job placement, and that their influence declines as individuals form new networks in the labor market.
+Yet the benefits of accessing UERJ's alumni network decreased as individuals' careers progressed.
+Panel B of Table \ref{tab:rd_job} shows RD estimates for the same alumni firm outcomes as in Panel A, but instead measured 10--13 years after UERJ application.
+For all outcomes and all applicant groups, the RD estimates are smaller in the later period, and many are not statistically different from zero.
+This suggests that alumni networks are most important for initial job placement, and that their influence declines as individuals progress in the labor market.